hibernate/hibernate-jenkins-pipeline-helpers/README.md

 See near the bottom of this file for help writing Groovy in a Jenkinsfile environment, be it a Jenkinsfile or a shared library like this one.

-## Using the helper steps (declarative pipelines)
+## Using the helper steps (declarative or programmatic pipelines)

-This library provides a set of helper steps that can come in handy in progammatic pipelines.
+This library provides a set of helper steps that can come in handy in both declarative and programmatic pipelines.

 ### notifyBuildResult